jwalton/node-amqp-connection-manager/README.md

 Options:
 * `options.heartbeatIntervalInSeconds` - Interval to send heartbeats to broker.
 Defaults to 5 seconds.
+* `options.reconnectTimeInSeconds` - The time to wait before trying to reconnect.
+If not specified, defaults to `heartbeatIntervalInSeconds`.

 ### AmqpConnectionManager events
 * `connect({connection, url})` - Emitted whenever we successfully connect to a broker.